avocadowebservices/AvoMailitForm/README.md

 ## Installation
 ### Upload via WordPress Admin
-1. Download the latest release from [GitHub](https://github.com/avocadowebservices/AvoMailitForm).
+1. Download the latest release from [GitHub](https://github.com/avocadowebservices/AvoMailForm).
 2. Go to **Plugins → Add New** in your WordPress dashboard.
 3. Click **Upload Plugin** and select the `avomailtoform.zip` file.
 4. Click **Install Now** and then **Activate**.

 ### Manual Installation
-1. Extract the `avomailtoform.zip` file.
+1. Extract the `avomailform.zip` file.
 2. Upload the `avomailtoform` folder to the `/wp-content/plugins/` directory.
 3. Activate the plugin from the **Plugins** menu in WordPress.